department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/avs/research/2023-10 UAT AVS MVP/UAT AVS MVP Research Plan 2024-01.md

 ### Outcome
 We will use the findings to:
--Validate breadcrumb and URL updates.
--Validate the changes to the navigation descriptive back link.

 - Validate the After-visit summary MVP is populating with user data as intended.
 - Validate the After-visit summary MVP’s interactive elements are behaving as intended.
 - Validate the After-visit summary MVP is accessible for screen reader and low vision users.
+- Validate breadcrumb and URL updates.
+- Validate the changes to the navigation descriptive back link.

 ### Research questions